Search continues for missing men in Brazilian Amazon

 The backpack, which was identified as belonging to freelance journalist Dom Phillips of Britain, was found tied to a tree that was half-submerged, a firefighter told reporters in Atalaia do Norte.
 It is the end of the rainy season in the region and part of the forest is flooded.

-Federal Police issued a statement denying reports their bodies had been found, though they earlier reported finding traces of blood in the boat of a fisherman who is under arrest as the only suspect in the disappearance.
+Federal police issued a statement Monday denying media reports the two men’s bodies had been found.
+Last week, police found organic matter of apparent human origin in the river, which has been sent for analysis.
+They haven’t detailed what the material is, but President Jair Bolsonaro told local radio Monday it was “human viscera.”

-Last week, officers also found organic matter of apparent human origin in the river.
-The materials were being analyzed.
+Police have also reported finding traces of blood in the boat of a fisherman who is under arrest as the only suspect in the disappearance.

 Search teams had concentrated their efforts around a spot in the Itaquai river where a tarp from the boat used by the missing men was found Saturday by volunteers from the Matis Indigenous group.